srya-b/uc-contracts/src/README.md

 This is a python implementation of the UC framework alongside the changes required for smart contract applications to be expressed.
 The only dependency of the project is **gevent** and the version of python is **3.5.3**.

 ## Tutorial
-This tutorial will run though how to create create the ideal world functionality and and the real protocol in this framework and run a UC experiment with an user-specified environment.
+This tutorial will run though how to create the ideal world functionality and and the real protocol in this framework and run a UC experiment with an user-specified environment.
 First, we introduce the basic ITMs for protocol participants and the adversary.

 ### Implementing a protocol and creating ITMs that execute it
 The UC framework is based on interactive turing machines (ITMs) that are defined by input and output tapes.